Mexican Grand Prix: Magdalena Mixhuca (1962–1970)

 American Richie Ginther took victory for Honda in 1965, the Japanese company's first win in Formula One.
 Clark won his third Mexican Grand Prix in 1967, making him the most frequent winner of the race as of 2019.

-In 1968, three men again came into the race with a chance of winning the Drivers' Championship.
-Hill, his countryman Jackie Stewart, and New Zealander and defending world champion Denny Hulme.
+In 1968, three men again came into the race with a chance of winning the Drivers' Championship: Hill, his countryman Jackie Stewart, and New Zealander and defending world champion Denny Hulme.
 The race was a straight fight between Hill and Stewart; the Scotsman led for several laps until Hill passed him.
 Hulme was running third, but he had a rear suspension failure and crashed on Lap 11.
 Swiss Jo Siffert decided to get in on the mix and took the lead, but he had to pit with a broken throttle cable.
-Stewart then fell back with when his engine started to misfire, his car's handling was going off and the car also had a fuel-feed problem.
-But Hill had no problems; and took victory and his second driver's championship.
+Stewart then fell back when his engine started to misfire, and he experienced handling and fuel-feed problems.
+Hill had no problems and took victory and his second driver's championship.

 Crowd control in 1968 and 1970 contributed to cancellation of the event.
 In 1970, a record crowd of approximately 200,000 arrived to see Pedro Rodríguez, forcing officials to delay the race start by an hour as they struggled to control the crowd.
-At one point a dog ran across the track and was hit by Stewart.
+At one point, a dog ran across the track and was hit by Stewart.
 During the race, spectators threw bottles on the track.
 Amid the chaos, Clay Regazzoni trailed Jacky Ickx for a 1-2 Ferrari finish.

-The 1971 event was scheduled, with large fund deposited in a Swiss bank to help guarantee better crowd control, but after the death of Pedro Rodriguez, the plan was abandoned.
+The 1971 event was scheduled, with a large fund deposited in a Swiss bank to help guarantee better crowd control, but after the death of Pedro Rodriguez, the plan was abandoned.